Reflection seismology: Marine survey acquisition (Ocean Bottom Nodes (OBN))

 positions.
 They are often accompanied by pingers, small transponders that can be detected by an underwater acoustic positioning transducer which allows a pinging vessel or the node vessel itself to establish a definite sea floor position for each node on deployment.
 Depending on the contract, pingers can be located on every node or every third node, for example.
 Pinging and pinging equipment is the industry shorthand for the use of USBL or Ultra-short baseline acoustic positioning systems which are interfaced with vessel based differential GPS or Differential Global Positioning System navigation equipment.

-Node lines are usually recovered by anchor or grapple hook dragging to recover the node line back onboard the vessel.
+Node lines are usually recovered by anchor or grapple hook dragging to recover the node line back on board the vessel.
 Handling systems on node vessels are used to store, deploy and recover nodes and their specific design will depend upon the node design.
 Small nodes can include a manual handling element whereas larger nodes are automatically handled by robotic systems for moving, storing, recharging and reaping nodes.
 Node vessels also use systems such as spoolers to manage rope lines and rope bins to store the many kilometres of ropes often carried onboard node on a rope vessels.